tamiespinosa/PyBer_Analysis/README.md

 ### <a name="scatter"></a>Scatter Plot

+In this graph the size of the bubles represents the number of drivers per city.
+Generally the trend indicates that there are higher number of rides and lower avaerage fares per city in urban cities.
+Whereas in suburban ciries, the number of fares tends to decrease and the average fare price tends to increase.
+Finally rural cities tend to have the lowest number of rides and drivers and yet they tend to have the highest average fares per city.

 <p align="center"> <img src="analysis/Fig1.png" width ="70%" alt="Fig1"> </p>
 <p align="center"> Figure 1: Pyber Ride Sharing Data (2019) </p>